EditorNodesPricingBlog

 The distinction worth noting here is what the innovation hub implies about the industry's relationship with AI content.
 Cannes and Berlin both have markets, but neither has built a dedicated AI or XR showcase into their market structures.
 TIFF is doing something structurally different.

 Including AI projects in the official market, not a side program or lab, signals that AI generated content is now considered market inventory.
 Buyers attending Toronto in September will be looking at AI projects the same way they look at finished features and in-development packages.
+Annecy MIFA 2026 made the same shift for animation in June, with closed door AI workshops on its main program for the first time and a new ethical licensing deal between Banijay Group and Toon Boom Harmony drawing industry attention as a possible template.

 Audience acceptance of AI filmmaking has been rising measurably in 2026, which changes the commercial calculus for buyers.
 Projects that might have been considered too experimental for acquisition conversations last year are now being evaluated for distribution.